xuyungang/CSFeatures/README.md

   - `calculate_local_mean_max`
   - `calculate_EI`

-  These functions should be defined elsewhere and are used to calculate different metrics for gene expression analysis.

 ### Return Values

 - **`info`**:
-  A data structure (e.g., `DataFrame`) containing gene information metrics calculated based on the methods in `method_list`.
+ A DataFrame containing feature information metrics calculated based on the methods in `method_list`.

 - **`adata`**:
   The `adata` object with updated EI values.

 ## `get_spatial_MarkersEI` Function

-This function processes single-cell gene expression data containing spatial information and identifies spatial marker genes based on various statistical methods.
-It performs dimensionality reduction, constructs a similarity matrix, adjusts expression values, and calculates gene information metrics specified in the `method_list` through the following steps.
+This function processes gene expression or chromatin accessibility data contained in an AnnData object to identify differential features in spatial omics data.
+The function performs the following tasks:
+- Dimensionality reduction
+- Similarity graph construction
+- Calculation of gene information metrics specified in `method_list`

 ### Parameters

 - **`adata` (AnnData)**:
-  An `AnnData` object containing the single-cell gene expression matrix.
-Its `.X` attribute should be a 2D array with rows corresponding to cells and columns to genes.
+   An `AnnData` object containing either a spatial gene expression matrix or chromatin accessibility data.
+Its `.X` attribute should be a 2D array with rows corresponding to cells and columns to features.
 - **`n_comps` (int, optional)**:
   The number of principal components to calculate in PCA.
 The default value is 50.